openshift/ptp-operator/test/DEVELOPERS.md

 		{{int(solver.StepSameNic), 2, 3, 4}}, // step5
  ```
 in step 4 we are checking that p1 and p3 are in the same node and that p2 and p3 are in the same LAN.
 Note that you can only do a constraint check if the interface is already selected from previous steps.
 So for instance, in step 4, interfaces p0, p1, p2, p3 are selected (the 4 first ones).
-So in step 4 we can run constrains on any of these interfaces, but not let's say on p4 since it is not selected yet.
+So in step 4 we can run constraints on any of these interfaces, but not let's say on p4 since it is not selected yet.
+The number of steps, not including the first one must be equal to the number of interfaces.

 Another information needed is the role each of these interfaces p0, p1, p2, ... are playing such as grandmaster
 ```